-Prana Yoga is a well balanced maintenance yoga.
+Prana Yoga, a well balanced maintenance yoga

-Breathing is the basis and starting point of this yoga.
+Our breath is the basis and starting point of this yoga.
 Full awareness, breathing and posture/movement form the golden trio that improves the flow of energy in the body.

 Also perfect for those who consider themselves a beginner and want to take a first step with yoga.